oscerd/kamelet-samples/README.md

 - Simulation source to Log with insert header action
 - Simulation source to Log with mask field action
 - Simulation source to Log with replace field action
+- Simulation source to Log with predicate filter action
 - Time-based HTTP Invocation invocation to Log
 - Time-based HTTP Invocation invocation to Kafka
 - Time-based Lambda invocation to Telegram